LakhderAmine99/Tic-Tac-Toe/README.md

 A sample and useful implementation of the Tic Tac Toe game using javascript and canvas 2d.

-# Overview
+## Overview

 Play the Tic Tic Toe game with diffrent AI strategies

-# Play the game
+## Play the game

 You can play the game here, <a href="https://lakhderamine99.github.io/Tic-Tac-Toe/">Play</a>.

-# How to play
+## How to play

 - Choose the AI strategy you want to play with
 - Click on the board to play or choose the O button to let the AI play first
 - The game will end when there is a winner or a draw

-# AI strategies
+## AI strategies

 - Random

-    The AI will play randomly.
+    The AI will play randomly

 - Minimax

-    The AI will play using the minimax algorithm.
+    The AI will play using the minimax algorithm

 - Minimax with alpha-beta pruning

-    The AI will play using the minimax algorithm with alpha-beta pruning.
+    The AI will play using the minimax algorithm with alpha-beta pruning